 This service is for those who know in which townland their ancestors lived and want to find out more about the area.
-Visiting the places where your ancestors lived might even give you that last bit of missing information.
-It will definitely provide a rich context of their lives.
-If you are not able to visit Ireland yourself, we can go and visit these for you and provide a report and especially pictures.
+Our report will provide background information to give you a rich context of their lives.

 This service includes the following: